CompositionalIT/SAFE-Dojo/README.md

 > NOTE: You may have to allow `dotnet` or `Server` access to your public and/or private network.

 Then open `http://localhost:8080` in your browser.
 Arrange the windows so you can see both Code editor and the web browser.

-The build project in root directory contains a couple of different build targets.
-You can specify them after `--` (target name is case-insensitive).

 ## Use the app